SomeWeekendReading/someweekendreading.github.io/_posts/2023-02-15-on-chatgpt.md

 that can identify such generated texts, and tag them so people know better than to take them at face value.
 Probably should be done as a browser plug-in, so you see "WARNING: AI-GENERATED BS" in large, friendly red letters when you encounter some on the web.
-(Imagine what it would do to a real-time text feed of politicians.)
+(Imagine what it would do to a real-time text feed of politicians speaking.)

 The _last_ thing we need is highly automatable, high quality BS to deceive the public in a time of rising fascism.